 Throughout your preparation, try to put yourself in the investors’ shoes.
 What would you want to hear, and how?
 Always remember these key points: keep it simple, keep it informative, and keep it focused.

-Business Growth Hub is here to offer you help and support in developing your business plan, pitch, and its delivery.
+The Hub's access to finance specialists are here to offer you help and support in developing your business plan, pitch, and its delivery.
 In addition, you will be introduced to the regions extensive network of business angels including North West Business Angels, the Greater Manchester Co Angel Investment Service and many more.
 All of these organisations have access to investors who are dedicated to funding growing businesses across the North West.